tomazursic/tomazursic.github.io/content/python-notes.rst

   In the above example, we had an implicit line continuation without a backslash, because there was a ``(`` on the line.

 The ``staticmethod`` decorator lets you attach functions to a class.
-(I don't like them, just use a function).
 Note that they don't get an implicit first argument.
-It can be called on the instance or the class
+It can be called on the instance or the class method does not depend on state of the object itself.

 .. code-block:: python